 #9: A Laptop and Wi-Fi

 Why would you need one of these in your garage?
-The answer is simple: if ever you want to watch a repair video offering advice that just isn’t in the manual, it will let you watch it as you work so that you don’t lose track of what you’re doing whilst running backwards and forwards between your house and garage.
+The answer is simple: if ever you want to watch a repair video offering advice that just isn’t in the manual, it will let you watch it as you work so that you don’t lose track of what you’re doing whilst running backward and forwards between your house and garage.

 Last but most certainly not least, get your hands on some good quality storage, like one of these tool chests from SGS.
-Perfect for keeping the colossal amount of equipment you’ll amass neatly organised and easy to find, it will prove invaluable if ever you want to locate something at a glance.
+Perfect for keeping the colossal amount of equipment you’ll amass neatly organized and easy to find, it will prove invaluable if ever you want to locate something at a glance.